Writing with lists: Fun and useful writing assignments

-- Make lists of schoolwork, dates for soccer practice and games, family birthdays, to-do lists, etc.
+- Make lists of activities and events, such as schoolwork, dates for soccer practice and games, family birthdays, and to-do lists

 Ways We Can Serve Others

 There are so many ways your family can think of others, particularly at the holidays.
-Encourage your kids to list ideas such as baking cookies for a neighbor, packing a shoebox for child in a third-world country, or giving away some of their own toys to needy children.
+Encourage your kids to list ideas such as:

 Christmas or Holiday Traditions